CaliStyle/trailpack-proxy-generics/README.md

 Looking for [Proxy Engine?](https://github.com/calistyle/trailpack-proxy-engine)

 Generics are common features that every web application needs but implements differently.
 The result of a Generic is a normalized way of handling these different services.
-For example: Email Provider, Payment Processors, Tax Provider, Shipping Provider, Fulfillment, Geolocation, whatever you need!
+For example: Email Provider, Payment Processors, Tax Provider, Shipping Provider, Fulfillment, Geolocation, Image Manipulation, whatever you need!

 Can you think of a generic we missed?
 Create a PR!